-- Exhibitors can enter this class at weigh-in 1 - 2.
-Market Animal must be a registered (exhibit in classes O-T) - Market Animal must be on the registration papers as owned by 3. the exhibitor - The Market Animal must be from a cow owned by the exhibitor 4. and/or their parents or from a cow jointly owned by the exhibitors and/or their parents and other family members. - 5.
-The Bred & Owned class will be a separate class that will be shown during the market animal show. - 6.
-Animals shown in the Bred & Owned class will also be eligible to show in their respective breed class - 7.
-All animals in the Bred & Owned class will all show in one class regardless of their breed - 8.
-Bred & Owned Champion market animals will not be shown for Grand Champion unless they win their respective breed. - 9.
-Eligibility questions will be decided by Laura Jenson was developed by the beef producers in hopes of encouraging members of 4-H/FFA to show and promote females that were bred in Rock County in hopes that our youth will become more involved in beef cattle production.
+- 1. Exhibitors can enter this class at weigh-in - Market Animal must be a registered (exhibit in classes O-T) - Market Animal must be on the registration papers as owned by - The Market Animal must be from a cow owned by the exhibitor and/or their parents or from a cow jointly owned by the exhibitors and/or their parents and other family members. - The Bred & Owned class will be a separate class that will be shown during the market animal show. - Animals shown in the Bred & Owned class will also be eligible to show in their respective breed class - 7.
+All animals in the Bred & Owned class will all show in one class regardless of their breed - Bred & Owned Champion market animals will not be shown for Grand Champion unless they win their respective breed. - Eligibility questions will be decided by Laura Jenson was developed by the beef producers in hopes of encouraging members of 4-H/FFA to show and promote females that were bred in Rock County in hopes that our youth will become more involved in beef cattle production.